 Nursing and midwifery are lifelong careers.
-Once you have successfully completed a pre-registration programme in nursing/midwifery and registered as a nurse or midwife, you may wish to pursue further education and development.
-For details of our approved courses visit www.nmbi.ie/education/post-registration-courses.
+Once successfully completing a pre-registration programme in nursing/midwifery and registering as a nurse or midwife, further education and development is available.
+For details of our approved courses visit the NMBI website.

 NMBI has also approved a number of programmes that lead to further registration and these are outlined below.